fleetdm/fleet/handbook/customers/README.md

 * Review [gong](gong.io) calls.
 * Get trained on [Demo2Win](https://2winglobal.com/about-you/pre-sales/)

-#### First 60 days -- synthesize
+#### Within 60 days -- synthesize
 * Take what you've learned in Demo2Win training and build out some killer enterprise demo workflows / playbooks.
 See below for video content.
 * Build video content with [Consensus](https://app.goconsensus.com/).
 Aim to produce a video per week.
 * Supplemental domain training.
-Checkout [DFIR Diva](https://training.dfirdiva.com/) and block time in your calendar appropriately for learning about one new topic per month.
+Checkout [DFIR Diva](https://training.dfirdiva.com/) and [Cybrary - SecurityOnion](https://app.cybrary.it/browse/course/security-onion) and block time in your calendar appropriately for learning about one new topic per month.
 * Get involved in the community.
 Are there any local meetups that you can attend?

 #### Within 90 days + -- contribute